-Prior to any repair works being undertaken to the exiting barn, a detailed methodology shall be submitted to and agreed in writing by the Local Planning Authority.
-This shall include a full schedule of works which comprehensively addresses all external structural repairs including the extent of masonry and roof repairs.
+Prior to any repair works being undertaken to the existing barn, a detailed methodology shall be submitted to and agreed in writing by the Local Planning Authority.
+This shall include a full schedule of works which comprehensively addresses all external structural repairs including the extent of masonry and roof repairs and the means of blocking up the windows on the south-east elevation.